 HIPAA Compliance

-FSC receives transactions , strips the communication FHIR resource, and then forwards the claim data or eligibility request to the HCCH.
+FSC receives transactions , strips the communication FHIR resource, and then forwards the claim data or eligibility request as NCPDP-formatted transactions to the HCCH.

 Appendix A

 Data Elements

 Data being exchanged between TAS and FSC will be formatted in FHIR using the JSON notation.
 The NCPDP Data stream will be located inside the payload element of the Communication FHIR resource.
 The first element in the payload will be the NCPDP header and the second element the NCPDP message text.
 The Communication resource will be wrapped inside a FHIR bundle.